History of Bolivia (1809–1920): Political instability and economic decline, 1839–1879

-Although the mining sector improved, it failed to stimulate agricultural production, and most haciendas continued in a relative state of stagnation.
+Although the mining sector improved, it failed to stimulate agricultural production, and most haciendas continued in relative stagnation.
 This malaise contributed to the survival of campesino communities during the 19th century, despite repeated assaults on their common landholdings by various governments.
 The tax burden on the Indians resulted in campesino revolts in Copacabana.

 The overthrow of Linares by a military coup in 1861 initiated one of the most violent periods in Bolivian history under the rule of General José María Achá (1861–64).
-Achá is remembered for the 1861 "murders of Yáñez", the massacre of seventy-one Belzú supporters (Belcistas) including General Córdova by Colonel Plácido Yáñez, the military commander in La Paz.
+Achá is remembered for the 1861 "murders of Yáñez", the massacre of seventy-one Belzú supporters (Belcistas), including General Córdova by Colonel Plácido Yáñez, the military commander in La Paz.

-In late 1864 General Mariano Melgarejo (1864–1871) seized the presidency and became the most notorious of Bolivia's caudillos.
-Relying primarily on the military, he remained in power for more than six years despite his mismanagement, drunkenness, and corruption, as well as constant intrigues against him.
+In late 1864, General Mariano Melgarejo (1864–1871) seized the presidency and became the most notorious of Bolivia's caudillos.
+Relying primarily on the military, he remained in power for more than six years despite his mismanagement, drunkenness, corruption, and constant intrigues against him.
 Hoping to improve the economy by opening up the country to foreigners, Melgarejo signed a series of free trade treaties with Chile and Peru.
 In an 1867 treaty with Empire of Brazil to secure water rights to the Atlantic Ocean, he ceded 102,400 square kilometers of territory, hoping to break Bolivia's isolation.

-Melgarejo started a formidable assault on Indian communal land, ostensibly in order to improve agricultural production.
-He decreed that Indians cold become owners of their parcels if they paid a large fee within sixty days.
+Melgarejo started a formidable assault on Indian communal land, ostensibly to improve agricultural production.
+He decreed that Indians could become owners of their parcels if they paid a hefty fee within sixty days.
 If they failed to do so, their land would be auctioned off.
 The resulting land sales increased the size of the haciendas, and massive Indian uprisings against his rule became more violent.
-Opposition against Melgarejo mounted in all sectors of society as the term melgarejismo came to signify amoral militarism; in 1871 he was overthrown and later murdered in Lima.
+Opposition against Melgarejo mounted in all sectors of society as the term melgarejismo came to signify amoral militarism; in 1871, he was overthrown and later murdered in Lima.

-Agustín Morales (1871–1872) continued Melgarejo's ruling style, despite his promise of "more liberty and less government".
+Agustín Morales (1871–1872) continued Melgarejo's ruling style despite his promise of "more liberty and less government".
 Morales was killed by his nephew in 1872.

 Two presidents with high integrity, Tomás Frías Ametller (1872–1873) and General Adolfo Ballivián (1873–1874), did not last long because of constant intrigues.
-Under their rule Bolivia opened the port of Mollendo, which reduced the country's isolation by connecting the Altiplano by train and steamship on Lake Titicaca to the Pacific coast.
+Under their rule, Bolivia opened the port of Mollendo, reducing the country's isolation by connecting the Altiplano by train and steamship on Lake Titicaca to the Pacific coast.

-In 1876 Hilarión Daza (1876–1879) seized power and became another military caudillo, as brutal and incompetent as Melgarejo.
+In 1876, Hilarión Daza (1876–1879) seized power and became another military caudillo, as brutal and incompetent as Melgarejo.
 He faced many insurrections, a massive demonstration by artisans in Sucre, and widespread opposition.
 Hoping to gather the support of nationalist Bolivians to strengthen his internal position, Daza involved his country in the disastrous War of the Pacific.